3Justice/3Justice/README.md

 ### 💼  Things that I'm currently working on:
 * Pursuing a bachelor's degree in Artificial Intelligence.
 * Participating in the DataWhale open-source community, learning about artificial intelligence and looking forward to making contributions.
-* Studying C++ and python, aspiring to become a AI developer.
+* Studying JAVA and GO, aspiring to become a   developer.
 * Exploring more cutting-edge technologies.
 * Looking forward to finding more internship opportunities in the coming year.
 * 🔜

 ### 🌱 Challenges that I’m currently challenging myself:
 Feeling that my current knowledge is quite limited and facing the pressure of job hunting, I realize the need to rapidly expand my knowledge base.
-My goal is to quickly meet the requirements for a AI development position while striving to maintain a balance between learning and life.
+My goal is to quickly meet the requirements for a development position while striving to maintain a balance between learning and life.

 * Learn to code 6-9 hours a day with no distraction ( One or two day off a week. )
 * Read a book a week